Enid currently lives in México city and has his Master's in Artistic Production at the Autonomous University (MaPA) of the State of Morelos, México.

 Before becoming a full artist, developing his skills as penciller and inker, Enid worked as a colorist for Delcourt.
 In 2018, he finished his first graphic novel as an author, Someday Comes Paradise, commissioned by an L.A. private studio.

-Currently he is working for Delcourt, Humanoids, and Sergio Bonelli publishing house in Italy.
+Currently he is working for Delcourt and Humanoids.